 Disclaimer: Since January 2018, YouTube has made changes to permissions related to the external broadcast of live video for brand accounts.
 In this case, it's now mandatory to link an AdSense account to your YouTube account so you can stream your live video lessons to any other external app.

 If you get a screen like the one below when you try to embed your live video in Didacte, you need to allow the integration of "Distribution Options" under the "Advanced Settings" section.

 To enable live video integration on your Didacte platform, YouTube requires activation of monetization and linking an AdSense account to your channel.

 Create a live video lesson

-Under the Content tab of your training, you can then build your training plan as usual by dragging the lessons in the order you want.
-Drag and drop a "Live Video Stream" lesson in your course plan, enter a title, and save.
+Under the Syllabus tab of your course editor, drag and drop a "Live Video Stream" lesson in your course plan, enter a title and then save.

-You can then click on the edit icon to the right of your new lesson to set up your live video.
+Click on Edit content to the right of your new lesson to set up your live video.